Leaves of Absence and Withdrawals

 Withdrawal from a Semester in Progress

 Students who wish to withdraw must submit the Leave of Absence/Full Withdrawal Form via the Forms tab on the GS Student Success Portal; notifying instructors or failing to attend classes does not constitute formal withdrawal.
-A student's tuition may be prorated depending on the date of the written notification of the withdrawal.
+A student's tuition may be prorated depending on the date of the written notification of the withdrawal (please see below).

 Additional Facts and Policies for Students Withdrawing from a Term in Progress